-This RIT-D analysis has been undertaken over a ten-year period, from 2024/25 to 2033/34.
-The duration of the assessment reflects the size, complexity and expected asset life of the relevant credible options, providing a

-32 JEN has updated the VCR used in the DPAR to the AER's 2024 values for this FPAR.
+This RIT-D analysis has been undertaken over a ten-year period, from 2024-25 to 2033-34.
+We consider that the length of this assessment period takes into account the size, complexity and expected life of the relevant credible options to provide a reasonable indication of the market benefits and costs of the options.
+The assessment period accounts for expected demand growth in the Somerton supply area intended to be addressed by the credible options in this RIT-D.